beardfist/jinjabread/README.md

-# jinjabread version 2017.12
+# jinjabread version 2018.05

->**Disclaimer**: It's an early prototype full of unexpected behavior like throwing nondescript errors when using single quotes when it expects double quotes.
+>**Disclaimer**: It's a prototype full of unexpected behavior like throwing nondescript errors when using single quotes when it expects double quotes.
 I fully intend to rip out the prototype code and replace it with proper salt template rendering code.
 Just have to find the time to dig into it.

 ![jinjabread](http://i.imgur.com/HbGvgSj.png)